Lab-Cave/LabCaveMediationSDK_Android/README.md

 LabCaveMediation.showRewardedVideo(context, tag);
 ```

-You have to pass the context of your activity and the ad placement where the ad will be shown "double-coins","main-menu", "options", etc. It can also be an empty string but we recommend you to always define an ad placement.
+You have to pass the context of your activity and the ad placement where the ad will be shown.
+For example you can use placements like "double-coins","main-menu" or "options".
+It can also be an empty string but we recommend you to always define an ad placement.

-**The ad placements are automatically created on the dashboard and will appear after the first call of that specific ad placement is done.**
+**The ad placements are automatically created on the dashboard and will appear after the first call of that specific ad placement is done.
+It might take some time for the placement to be created.**

 If Banner ads are used, it is recommended to pause/resume ads with the onPause/onResume